sebastianludwig/blog/_posts/2021-01-12-imapbogofilter.md

 However it's no good on the server, it's needed locally and in the mbox format.
 Apple Mail can export mailboxes as mbox, but it failed on my multi GB _Archive_ mailbox.

-Buuut I'm using `mbsync` to periododically create local backups of my mails on my Mac.
+Buuut I'm using `mbsync` to periodically create local backups of my mails on my Mac.
 You can install it with `brew install isync` (yes, `isync`, not `mbsync`, because ["isync is the project name, mbsync is the current executable name"](https://isync.sourceforge.io)...).
 I have the following configuration in `~/.mbsyncrc` and the program can be run with `mbsync -a`.

 ```
 # Remote IMAP account